 2) Before being led away (p.6)

 Then the police mahatmas descended to the ground floor.
 Cregan had his tea there.
 I had a cup of cocoa and toast.
 Cregan took this opportunity to impress his political views upon me through logical arguments - I remained unmoved and bore this mental torture without a word.
-Physical torture may be a longstanding police tradition, but may I ask if such inhuman mental torture too is within the ambit of its unwritten law?
+Physical torture may be a longstanding police tradition, but may I ask if such inhuman mental torture too is within the ambit of its unwritten law?3) First impressions of jail (p.18)

 The impeccable standard of hospitality manifest in arrangements for our accommodation, was maintained, by the generosity of the authorities, in the matter of furnishings too.
 The bare courtyard was adorned with a single plate and a single bowl.
-Once scoured with suitable care, this representative sum of my material possessions - the plate and the bowl - would shine ever-so brightly that the silver-like lustre would simply melt one's heart; and taking the faultless, glowing radiance as symbolic of the 'heaven-like' perfection of the British Monarchy, I would savour the pure bliss of loyalty to the Crown.
+Once scoured with suitable care, this representative sum of my material possessions - the plate and the bowl - would shine ever-so brightly that the silver-like lustre would simply melt one's heart; and taking the faultless, glowing radiance as symbolic of the 'heaven-like' perfection of the British Monarchy, I would savour the pure bliss of loyalty to the Crown.4) About having to excrete in the same place and eat and sleep (p.22)

 It is needless to say that such arrangements in a small cell caused great discomfort - especially during meals and at night.
 One is aware that attached toilets, in many parts of the world, are considered an integral part of western culture; but one tiny cell serving as bedroom, dining-room and toilet - this was simply too much of a good thing!
 We Indians with our primitive customs find it painful to attain such higher rungs of civilization.